kuhuisien/social-media-app/README.md

 The page will reload if you make edits.

 2. Database schema is defined in prisma/schema.prisma.
-To trigger database update referencing the schema, run the following command.
+To trigger database update referencing the schema, run the following command:

 ```bash
 npx prisma db push
 ```

-3. To access visual editor for the data in database, run the following command.
+3. To access visual editor for the data in database, run the following command:

 ```bash
 npx prisma studio
 ```

-Then open [http://localhost:5555](http://localhost:5555) to view, edit or delete data in any tables in the database
+Then open [http://localhost:5555](http://localhost:5555) to view, edit or delete data in any tables in the database.

 ## Reference Documentation